Medical Billing & Coding Community Education

 Following successful completion of the course, students are equipped for the national exam of the American Academy of Professional Coders (AAPC).

-The Community Education Department will launch a new advanced course for experienced coders preparing for the transition to ICD-10, just in time for the new federal mandate of October 1, 2015.
-With the transition, it is anticipated that Coders will begin to use more than 155,000 codes in ICD-10 (compared to 18,000 in ICD-9).
+With the transition to ICD-10 in 2015, coders returning to the field will need to use more than 155,000 codes in ICD-10.
 This dramatic increase is due to the increasing need to understand anatomy, and the locations of most arteries, veins, bones, muscles, sinuses, nerves, tendons, ligaments, and lymphatic vessels.

 Length of Program